 |Neocate Syneo Infant is made in the same facility and has the same ingredients as Neocate Infant DHA/ARA, plus added prebiotics and probiotics.
 However, at this time Neocate Syneo Infant has not been certified.|

-Neocate Junior, Unflavored in the US has been certified kosher pareve by KLBD.
+Neocate Junior Unflavored, Chocolate, Tropical and Unflavored with Prebiotics in the US have been certified kosher pareve by KLBD.

-Other Neocate products for children are made in the same facility and have been informally Pareve – Approved by KLBD.
-However, at this time only the Unflavored version of Neocate Junior has been certified.
+Other Neocate Junior formulas for children are made in the same facility and have been informally Pareve – Approved by KLBD.
+However, at this time only the flavors of Neocate Junior listed above have been certified.

 |Neocate® Splash||Not certified||